f-ewald/worklog/README.md

 * Show statistics
 * Show log as website, including a mode for presentation well suited for screen sharing
 * Export all entries and settings as a tar.gz archive
+* Synchronization of Github pull requests and reviews as worklog entries

 ## Installation